mojo718/project2_group3/README.md

 https://elineup-generator-3fa8b4443a97.herokuapp.com/

 ## Questions 🙋
-If there are any questions, feel free to contact my email at: mojo718@yahoo.com
+If there are any questions, feel free to contact us at: sheepat@gmail.com, cbramdat@gmail.com, mojo718@yahoo.com or velezanthony3535@gmail.com

-You can also find me on GitHub at: [mojo718](https://www.github.com/mojo718)